FBI search of Biden's Rehoboth Beach home yields no documents with classified markings, attorney says

 Earlier Wednesday, Bauer confirmed the FBI's search of the president's Rehoboth Beach residence.

-"Today, with the President's full support and cooperation, the DOJ is conducting a planned search of his home in Rehoboth, Delaware," he said in a statement.
+"Today, with the President's full support and cooperation, the DOJ is conducting a planned search of his home in Rehoboth, Delaware," Bob Bauer, the president's personal attorney, said in a statement confirming the search.
 "Under DOJ's standard procedures, in the interests of operational security and integrity, it sought to do this work without advance public notice, and we agreed to cooperate."

 Bauer said the search is "a further step in a thorough and timely DOJ process we will continue to fully support and facilitate."